So many of us measure our worth as individuals according

 Something Wrong with Me?

-And we provide yet more evidence for our brains that there’s something wrong with us, we’re not good enough and that we somehow ‘deserve’ to be treated this way.
+We’re just not good enough, and therefore we somehow ‘deserve’ to be treated this way.

-This ONE belief can keep women stuck in unhealthy marriages for years (or a lifetime.)
+This ONE belief can keep women stuck in unhealthy marriages for years.

 Your worth is already proven.

 Your worth and your value were decided on the day you were born.